victorfdes/base-fullstack-monorepo-mkvn/README.md

 # What is this?
-I've often found myself spending a significant amount of time setting up the initial boilerplate for a full-stack application.
-This repository aims to reduce that time.

 This is a starter Typescript based full-stack setup that uses Vue for the UI, Koa for backend, and Mongo as a database.
 The stack is based on personal preference.
 It is modular so that individual frameworks can be swapped out for another based on the project requirement.

 # Why a Monorepo